wwu-webtech/ashlar/README.md

 This command will run if you are contributing to Ashlar development, when pushing changes to this repository.
 If all checks pass, the changes will finally get push into a new branch or existing branch.

-#### Accessibility Testing "Chromium isn’t installed" Error
+#### Accessibility Testing Note: "Chromium isn’t installed" Error

-If you get an error that says “Chromium isn’t installed,” it’s probably because lando npm install installs Chromium for the lando container which is linux.
+If you get a Pa11y error when pushing changes that says “Chromium isn’t installed,” it’s probably because lando npm install installs Chromium for the lando container which is linux.
 We haven’t found a way for Lando to talk to Chromium yet, so the patch for this error is to go into /ashlar/node_modules/puppeteer and run npm install.
 It should then install chromium for your OS and run pa11y-ci.

 If pa11y-ci is working, it will run through the commands listed in the husky pre-push hook.